AMANKUMAR22MCA/django-user-registration-system/README.md

 3. On submit, the form data is collected using `FormData()`.
 4. A POST request is made to `http://127.0.0.1:8000/api/register/`.
 5. If successful → redirects to login page.
 Otherwise → shows an alert.
+✅ If successful:
+→ User is redirected to the Login page.

+On the login page, the user enters their username and password.

+A POST request is made to:
+http://127.0.0.1:8000/api/token/ to obtain access and refresh tokens.

+✅ If login is successful:
+→ Tokens are stored in localStorage.
+→ User is redirected to the Dashboard.

+The Dashboard fetches the user's profile data from: http://127.0.0.1:8000/api/dashboard/ using the access token.

+🔒 Logout button clears the access/refresh tokens and redirects to login.

 ---